In the operating theatre

 These are given to reduce your body’s reaction to the surgery, as well as to provide pain relief afterwards.

 These are needed for certain operations only.
 They relax the muscles completely and the anaesthetist uses a ventilator to do the breathing for you.
-At the end of the operation, you will not be woken up until the anaesthetist is sure they have worn off.
+At the end of the operation, you will not be woken up until the anaesthetist is sure that the drugs have worn off.

 - Antibiotics to prevent infection.